 It’s looking at instances of outright misconduct or behavior that falls “below community standards and expectations” across the whole financial services industry.
 So far it’s heard customer case studies in consumer lending, financial advice, small business lending, issues affecting indigenous Australians as well as insurance and pensions.
 A final round of hearings focusing on policy questions is slated for November.

 3. What’s been unearthed so far?

-The public sessions that began March 13 have heard evidence of tellers at National Australia Bank accepting cash bribes to facilitate mortgages based on false documentation; Commonwealth Bank charging long-dead customers fees for financial advice they didn’t receive; Westpac financial planners giving such bad advice that a nurse lost her family home; and wealth manager AMP Ltd. deliberately misleading the Australian Securities & Investments Commission.
-A separate probe into culture and governance at Commonwealth Bank concluded there was a “widespread sense of complacency” from the top down that blinded the lender to risks.
+Lots.
+The public sessions that began March 13 have heard evidence of tellers at National Australia Bank accepting cash bribes to facilitate mortgages based on false documentation; Commonwealth Bank charging long-dead customers fees for financial advice; Westpac financial planners giving such bad advice that a nurse lost her family home; and wealth manager AMP Ltd. deliberately misleading the Australian Securities & Investments Commission.
+In its interim report released Sept.
+28, the inquiry asked why such conduct had taken place.
+“Too often, the answer seems to be greed,” it concluded.

 4. What’s been the fallout?

 There’s already been change, as the industry acts to get ahead of a potentially tougher regulatory regime.
 Most of the banks are exiting wealth and financial advice businesses, where more of the problems occurred.
 They have also tightened mortgage lending criteria and cut fees and commissions.
 Heads have rolled, with the chief executive officer and chairman of AMP resigning and bonuses at other banks cut.
 Additionally, the government has announced tough new penalties for corporate wrongdoing and beefed up the regulator’s powers.